MauryaRitesh/Facial-Expression-Detection/README.md

 ## STEP 3 - Importing the ReTrained Model and Setting Everything Up

-Finally, I've put everything under the "label_image.py" file from where you can get evrything.
+Finally, I've put everything under the "label_image.py" file from where you can get everything.
 Now run the "label.py" program by typing the following in CMD/Terminal:

      python label.py